Health-RI/health-ri-metadata/README.md

 To make it easier to share, find and reuse data, the Health-RI nodes decided to list resources in a national directory that can be accessed internationally.
 They all agreed on what basic information should be included, and that the catalog should be interoperable with other EU portals, which led to the creation of the Core Metadata Schema.

-This schema describes the minimum amount of information that should be used to describe resources across Health-RI nodes through the national directory, which is in line with what Plateau 1 offers.
+This schema describes the minimum amount of information that should be used to describe resources across Health-RI nodes through the national directory.
 The schema can be changed or extended to meet the needs of different areas, and new versions will be released in the future.

 ### Mandatory and Recommended

+In the version 2 of the schema, we extended the current version, which is based on the [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/) specification, by adding new properties from [HealthDCAT-AP](https://healthdcat-ap.github.io/) and [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/), as well as changing cardinalities in order to make it compatible with both extensions.
+Please note that [HealthDCAT-AP](https://healthdcat-ap.github.io/) is still in its draft version, so we made some properties less strict than what it currently specifies.
+Once the proper release is out, we will reevaluate and make our HRI schema compatible with the HealthDCAT-AP.

-Following the [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/) specification, we categorize components into `mandatory` and `recommended` classes and properties.
+In the HRI schema, we categorize components into `mandatory` and `recommended` classes and properties.
 A potential third category, `optional`, may be introduced in the future.

 In the context of data exchange: